gethub7786/ecommerce/README.md

 `automation_tool` provides a console interface for managing supplier credentials and scheduling inventory updates.
 Each supplier module contains logic to retrieve inventory using the stored credentials:

 * **Keystone** - contacts the SOAP web service with the provided account and security key.
 Full or incremental inventory can be downloaded.
+The update option uses `GetInventoryUpdates` for per-warehouse quantities.
 * **CWR** - downloads the CSV feed and optionally merges a SKU mapping.
 A force full inventory option resets the timestamp to 1970.
 * **Seawide** - connects to the FTP server and retrieves inventory files.
-A full inventory download is also available.
+Both incremental and full inventory files can be downloaded via FTP.

 All suppliers now include utilities to test their connection and download a vendor catalog.
 Catalogs are stored under `automation_tool/data/catalogs` and can